dvcrn/wework-cli/README.md

 3. Book a space:

    wework book 2023-06-01 --location-uuid YOUR_LOCATION_UUID --username your_username --password your_password

+   # Or using city and name:
+   wework book 2023-06-01 --city "New York" --name "WeWork Times Square" --username your_username --password your_password

 Note: You can book multiple dates by using a date range or comma-separated list: